BeatrizF26/41549_HCI_LogBookTemplate/stage1_context/b_stage_1_context_definition.md

 ## B.2a.
 Method

-[What approach was followed to talk with users; what kind of users were considered.
+>	[What approach was followed to talk with users; what kind of users were considered.
 What was the goal of the interviews?
 What were the questions considered?]

+In our study, we focused on three key user types for the interviews: students, instructors and driving school employees.

+We began by prepared a guide with essential questions we wanted to ask.
+Our goal was to understand the driving school's working method, including whether they currently use a platform of this kind and, if not, their thoughts on adopting one.

+After establishing these general aspects, we moved on to more specific questions about the platform, examining the features available to each user type and how they interact with them.

 ## B.2b.
 Results

 >	This section tracks all informal user interviews, summarizing key insights and linking to detailed notes for each session.